 Jamestown's economy is constrained by is island geography; small land mass, finite commercially zoned property, high land costs, relatively small population, and close proximity to regional shopping areas.
-At the same time, the town's easy accessibility offers greater off-island employment opportunities for residents of Jamestown.
+At the same time, the town's easy accessibility offers greater off-island employment opportunities for residents of Jamestown (Town of Jamestown, 2002).

-In recent years, the main components of the economy have been businesses serving residents and visitors to the town, including recreation and leisure services, boating and marine services, retail shops, restaurants, and homebased businesses.
-The Town of Jamestown is the largest single employer on the island, with over 100 municipal employees and approximately 93 school department employees.
+In recent years, the main components of the economy have been businesses serving residents and visitors to the town, including recreation and leisure services, boating and marine services, retail shops, restaurants, and home-based businesses.
+The Town of Jamestown is the largest single employer on the island, with over 100 municipal employees and approximately 93 school department employees (Town of Jamestown, 2002).

 The summer season boosts Jamestown's economy and benefits many local service and retail businesses.
 A number of factors have contributed to the development and success of the downtown commercial district in the past ten years.
 Access to the island has improved with the completion of the Jamestown-Verrazano Bridge in 1992 and the John Eldred Parkway (Route 138) in 1994, which connected the two bridges.
 The Chamber of Commerce, working with volunteers, provided signage to help direct visitors from the limited access highway to the village commercial district.
-In addition, the State and National economies have improved, providing visitors and residents with more income to spend locally.
+In addition, the State and National economies have improved, providing visitors and residents with more income to spend locally (Town of Jamestown, 2002).

-1.2.7 NFIP, CRS Community
+1.2.7 NFIP Status

-The National Flood Insurance Program (NFIP) was created by Congress in 1968 to protect lives and property and to reduce the financial burden of providing disaster assistance.
+The National Flood Insurance Program (NFIP) was created by Congress in 1968 to protect lives and property and to reduce the financial burden of providing disaster assistance (Rhode Island Emergency Management Agency, 2007).
 The NFIP is administered by the Federal Emergency Management Agency (FEMA).
-Nationwide, over 20,000 communities participate in the NFIP, including all Rhode Island counties, cities, and towns.
+Nationwide, over 20,000 communities participate in the NFIP, including all Rhode Island counties, cities, and towns (Rhode Island Emergency Management Agency, 2007).

 The NFIP is based on a mutual agreement between the federal government and communities.
-Communities that participate agree to regulate floodplain development according to certain criteria and standards.
+Communities that participate agree to regulate floodplain development according to certain criteria and standards (Rhode Island Emergency Management Agency, 2007).

 Federal flood insurance is required for all buildings in Special Flood Hazard Areas shown on FEMA's maps if they are financed by federally-backed loans or mortgages.
-All homeowners, business owners and renters in communities that participate in the NFIP may purchase federal flood insurance on any building, even if outside of the mapped flood zone.
+All homeowners, business owners and renters in communities that participate in the NFIP may purchase federal flood insurance on any building, even if outside of the mapped flood zone (Rhode Island Emergency Management Agency, 2007).

 The NFIP's Community Rating System (CRS) gives "extra credit" to communities in the form of reduced flood insurance premiums.
 Communities must apply to the CRS and commit to implement and certify activities that contribute to reduced flood risk.
-Jamestown would like to participate in the CRS program, joining the six other Rhode Island communities that currently take part in it: North Kingstown, Middletown, Narragansett, Westerly, Bristol, and East Providence.
+Jamestown would like to participate in the CRS program, joining the eight other Rhode Island communities that currently take part in it: North Kingstown, Middletown, Narragansett, Westerly, Bristol, Charlestown, Pawtucket, and East Providence (Rhode Island Emergency Management Agency, 2015).

-1.3 Significant Events
+1.3 Significant Weather Events

 There have been several significant storm events that have impacted Jamestown and the region in recent years.
 Most notably are Major Flooding (March 2010); Hurricane/Tropical Storm Irene (August 2011); Snowstorms (January 2011 & February 2013); and "Superstorm" Sandy (October 2012).
 Though it did not have a significant impact on Jamestown, the Virginia Earthquake (August 2011) was felt in the region.
+Winter Storm Juno, January 26-27, 2015, ranked as the 4th heaviest snowstorm in history for much of Rhode Island.
+According to the National Weather Service, Juno was followed by the snowiest February on record, totaling over 31 inches in 28 days.